jvandertil/blog/src/blog/content/posts/2022-07-07_TestingLoggingMsTest/index.md

 In Visual Studio the output will be shown in the 'Test Details' window, example screenshot below.

 {{< figure src="screenshot.png" alt="Partial screenshot of the Test Details window showing captured logging.">}}

+*Update 03-05-2024: Removed SpinWait in writing logs as this is not needed.*